NXP/mcu-smhmi/docs/source/coffee_machine/coffee_machine_cm7.md

----
-sidebar_position: 2
----

 # Coffee machine CM7

-This Coffee Machine CM7 host project is running on the CM7 core.
+This Coffee Machine CM7 host project runs on the CM7 core.

-It will be linked into flash with the combination of the CM4 project.
+It is linked to flash with the combination of the CM4 project.

 The CM7 was designed to focus on the vision and voice algorithms' processing to get the best performance.